 If you’ve been in business long enough, you might remember the days of telemarketing, door knocking, cold email or even delivering thousands of flyers.
 For the most part, these types of marketing are referred to as outbound or “push” marketing.
 In essence, you identify your ideal customers and then make every reasonable effort to get in front of them.
 Right away, you can probably see the challenges created by this type of marketing.
 Not to say it’s ineffective, but when compared to inbound marketing, outbound definitely feels inferior.

-Inbound marketing, on the other hand, is a strategy that focusses on making it easy for people to find your website and learn about what you offer.
-Inbound marketing sounds appealing, doesn’t it?
 Who wouldn’t want an endless stream of potential visitors and customers seeking them out?
 It almost sounds passive.
 But don’t mistake inbound marketing as a passive strategy.
 It still requires a lot of work and ongoing testing if you’re hoping to experience a reasonable level of success.

-Typically, inbound marketing focuses on strategies like blogging, search engine optimization, social media, webinars and video — to name a few.
+Typically, inbound marketing focuses on strategies like blogging, search engine optimization, social media, webinars, and video — to name a few.
 The objective being to draw people into your website and eventually convert them into repeat visitors or long terms customers.

 In this post we’re going to outline 4 specific techniques you can use to build an effective inbound strategy designed to grow your website traffic.
 Keep in mind that not every one of these techniques will work for everyone.
 You’ll have to experiment with a variety of different ideas before you find the ones that are most effective for your business.

 Not surprisingly, creating an authoritative and well-trafficked blog is the first strategy that many businesses think of when it comes to inbound marketing.
 Your directory website should be no different.
-It doesn’t matter whether you’re creating a local business directory, a travel destination directory or an event directory — content can and should play a key role in your marketing process.
+It doesn’t matter whether you’re creating a local business directory, a travel destination directory, or an event directory — content can and should play a key role in your marketing process.